Inist-CNRS/lodex-dumps/README.md

 List of usable exporters:

 - `nquads`: N-Quads triples of all resources of a lodex (`.nq`)
-- `extendednquads`: N-Quads containing triples linking lodex resources to ISTEX documents (`.nq`)
+- `extended-nquads`: N-Quads containing triples linking lodex resources to ISTEX documents (`.nq`)
-- `extendednquadscompressed`: N-Quads triples linking lodex resources to ISTEX documents, gzipped (`.nq.gz`)
+- `extended-nquads-compressed`: N-Quads triples linking lodex resources to ISTEX documents, gzipped (`.nq.gz`)
 - `atom`: Syndication feed of a LODEX (`.atom`)
 - `csv`: Comma Separated Values of a lodex (`.csv`)
 - `jsonallvalue`: JSON array of all resources of a lodex (`.json`)
 - `jsonld`: [JSON-LD](https://json-ld.org/) triples of all resources of a lodex (`.json`)
-- `jsonldcompacted`: Compacted JSON-LD triples of all resources of a lodex (`.json`)
 - `tsv`: Tabulation Separated Values of a lodex (`.tsv`)
 - `turtle`: [Turtle](https://en.wikipedia.org/wiki/Turtle_(syntax)) triples of